Styling

 }

-If you run the command again and you will be taken to https://themes.formkit.com where you can customize your chosen theme.
+If you run the command again, you will be taken to https://themes.formkit.com where you can customize your chosen theme.

 # with existing formkit.theme file in your project root